srivats0603/Algos_Practice/README.md

 "medianSortedArrays.py" - This finds the median of two sorted arrays using merge sort in O(log(m+n)).

+"mergeArrays.py" - Basic merge O(log(m+n)) algorithm for merging two sorted lists.

+"mergeIntervals.py" - Given a collection of intervals, merge all overlapping intervals.
+This implementation is slow and uses lot of memory, needs to be simplified.

 "reverse_integer.py" - Given a 32-bit signed integer, reverse digits of an integer.
 This implementation does not use strings.

 "strStr.py" - needle and haystack problem, find the position of substring in a string, and return -1 if it does not exist.